Akhilap1/CourseraRepo/RepData/PA1_template.md

 p2 <- hist(data_sum_adjusted$sum, breaks = 50)
 ```

-Here we will overlay the histogram of imupted data along with the histogram of raw data, to gauge any apparent differences.
+Here we will overlay the histogram of imputed data along with the histogram of raw data, to gauge any apparent differences.

 ```r